binford2k/recipebook/recipes/_gin_grins/whitechapel.md

   Whitechapel is a swank pub in the San Francisco Embassy hotel.
-This cocktail combines the light sweetness of an Old Tom gin with blanc vermouth and a splash of Bénédictine for a cocktail that drinks like a Martini, but with more complexity and crucially, fewer preconceptions.
+This cocktail combines the light sweetness of an Old Tom gin with blanc vermouth and a splash of Bénédictine for a cocktail that drinks like a Martini, but with more complexity and crucially, fewer preconceptions and less pretensious.

 ingredients:
-  - 1 1/2 ounces Old Tom gin
+  - 1 1/2 part Old Tom gin
-  - 1 ounce blanc vermouth, preferably Dolin
+  - 1 part blanc vermouth
-  - 1/4 ounce Bénédictine
+  - 1/4 part Bénédictine
   - 2 dashes orange bitters

 ---